Sydgren/laravel-heyloyalty/README.md

 # HeyLoyalty Laravel Helper
 [![Build](https://travis-ci.org/hughwilly/heyloyalty.svg?branch=develop)](https://travis-ci.org/hughwilly/heyloyalty)

-Sydgren\HeyLoyalty is a package for Laravel 5.X that allows easy management of a HeyLoyalty member list.
+This is a package for Laravel 5 that allows easy management of a HeyLoyalty member list.

 ### Features
 * Subscribe